 Wrap your head around what's new, what's fresh, and what gets you excited.
 Then regroup, and start infusing those bits of newness in your posts and stories in a way that makes sense.
 Do some testing, and adjust accordingly.
 We recommend testing out different posting times to get an idea of when your audience is active and when they aren’t.

 Being a social media editor should almost require a sociology degree: a big part of the job is surveilling what people are into, analyzing specific demographic segments, and developing social media management strategies to serve them up what they don't even know they want to see.
 As a social media editor, you are in the business of forming habits.
 Form them.

-This one stone serves to kill two very hefty birds: first, your followers will be over the moon to know that they've caught your attention and that you're actually showing love back.
+This one stone serves to kill two very hefty birds: first, your followers will be over the moon to know that they've caught your attention and that you're showing love back.
 This will likely encourage them to create more content around your brand, consequently expanding your organic reach, aka outsider eyeballs.
 Second, your comment will increase your overall account visibility.

-The best way to increase your Instagram growth is by knowing your audience and adjusting accordingly.
+The best way to increase your Instagram follower growth is by knowing your audience and adjusting accordingly.
 Knowing how frequently to post, what type of content performs well, and creating genuine connections with your audience will naturally increase your Instagram follower growth over time.

-There are a couple of reasons why an account isn’t experiencing Instagram follower growth.
+There are a couple of reasons why an account isn’t experiencing Instagram growth.
 The main reason is usually content quality and consistency.
 If your content isn’t matching your target audience's needs and wants, it’s likely that you aren’t going to gain followers as quickly as you’d like.
 If your content quality and consistency is on point, try doing some analysis on your competitors to see what you could do differently.